No visit to Durban is complete without enjoying an authentic curry.

 - Coriander (dhania) leaves for garnishing

-- Heat oil and add diced onion, cloves and cinnamon sticks.
+- Heat your oil and add the diced onion, cloves and cinnamon sticks.

 - Add the masala powder mix, stir and add meat to the pot.